 Emily Meehan is an artist of many mediums.
-Originally from Napa, California and currently living in Sydney, Australia, Meehan's work is driven by spiritual and therapeutic motives and centers around themes of chaos//control, masculine//feminine, visible//hidden, and valuable//worthless.
+Originally from California and currently living in Sydney, Australia, Meehan's work is driven by spiritual and therapeutic motives and centers around themes of chaos//control, masculine//feminine, visible//hidden, and valuable//worthless.
 Her "radioactive", kinesthetic brushstroke reflects a lifetime of involvement in the athletics & performance sports.

-Meehan calls her pop-contemporary style visions "Radvertisements"© as they employ the same fluorescent hues found in most 80s surf fashions and modern day advertising.
-These Radvertisements are executed in the forms of sculpture, painting, film, fashion & photography.
-She is best known & celebrated for her realistic portraiture, aggressively colorful abstractions, and for her cartoon-like character: "The Pile"© - a plump, neck-less androgynous creature that wears high heels & a tight thong and is forever lazily pouring liquid into its donut-shaped mouth.
+Meehan calls her pop-contemporary visions "Radvertisements"© as they display the same fluorescent hues found in most 80s surf fashions and modern day advertising.
+These Radvertisements are executed in the forms of illustration, sculpture, large & small-scale painting, fashion & photography.
+She is best known & celebrated for her realistic portraiture, aggressively colorful abstractions, and for her cartoon-like character: "The Pile"© - a plump, androgynous creature that wears high heels & a tight thong - forever lazily pouring liquid into its donut-shaped mouth.

 The Pile is a metaphor for the phenomenons of excess consumption and for the disease of addiction.

 a. favoring extreme changes in existing views, habits, conditions, or institutions